kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 76: May 16, 2020

+**Today's Progress**: I worked more on section 2.
+I reviewed ngStyle, ngClass and ngFor and solved the assignment 3.

+**Thoughts**: I want to work on projects but today it was easier to make progress in my Udemy course.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-the-complete-guide-2020/commit/0dad25159cc928e95b35205779049be9bd785846)

+---

 ### Day 75: May 15, 2020

 **Today's Progress**: I finally got back to my Udemy course.
 I worked on section 2 of the Angular - The Complete Guide 2020.
 I reviewed databinding, event binding and a little bit of directives.